elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/markdown/README.txt

 The "Limit allowed HTML tags" filter is a special case:

-For best security, ensure that it is run after the Markdown filter and that only markup you would like to allow in via HTML and/or Markdown is configured to be allowed via the it.
+For best security, ensure that it is run after the Markdown filter and that only markup you would like to allow via HTML and/or Markdown is configured to be allowed.

-If you on the other hand want to make sure that all converted Markdown text is perserved, run it after the Markdown filter.
-Note that blockquoting with Markdown doesn't work when run after "Limit allowed HTML tags".
-It converts the ">" in to "&gt;".
+If you on the other hand want to make sure that all converted Markdown text is perserved, run it before the Markdown filter.
+Note that blockquoting with Markdown doesn't work in this case since "Limit allowed HTML tags" filter converts the ">" in to "&gt;".

 Smartypants support: